dwhr-pi/huananzhi-x99-f8d/README.md

 - sleep & resume funktionieren nicht

-An example for how to use "Clear RTC" of ASUS
+An example for how to use "Clear RTC" of Asus.
-Ein Beispiel für das verwenden der "Clear RTC" von ASUS https://rog.asus.com/za/support/faq/1040820/
+Ein Beispiel für das verwenden der "Clear RTC" von Asus.
+https://rog.asus.com/za/support/faq/1040820/

-Attation I have got the "huananzhi-x99-f8d-plus" mainboard...
+Attation: I have got the "huananzhi-x99-f8d-plus" mainboard...
 The post code for this is the same.
 Achtung: Ich habe das "huananzhi-x99-f8d-plus" Mainboard...
 Der Post Code dafür ist der gleiche.